 To learn more about what gets shared and how you can get people to share your content, we’re big fans of “Contagious – Why things catch on” by Jonah Berger.

-Last, if you’ve included a lead generation form in your quiz, the ‘Leads’ stat tracks how many people have filled in your form.
+Last, if you’ve included a lead generation form in your quiz, the ‘Leads’ stat in our quiz maker analytics tracks how many people have filled in your form.

 What’s a good quiz lead generation completion rate?
 That’s a little tricky – since there are many variables at play: